vuejs/it.vuejs.org/src/api/index.md

  - **Dettagli:**

-   Called synchronously after the instance has already been initialized, but not has started processing the options and the data for set up the scope.
+   Called synchronously after the instance has already been initialized, but not has started processing the opzioni and the data for set up the scope.

  - **Vedi anche:** [Diagramma del Ciclo di Vita](/guide/instance.html#Lifecycle_Diagram)